pminina01/readthedocs/MSMQ-target.md

 ###Queue Options
 _recoverable_ - Indicates whether to use recoverable messages (with guaranteed delivery).
 [Boolean](Data-types) Default: False

 _createQueueIfNotExists_ - Indicates whether to create the queue if it doesn't exists.
+Won't do anything when _checkIfQueueExists_ is false.
 [Boolean](Data-types) Default: False
+_checkIfQueueExists_- If false, won't check for the existence of the queue.
+This is sometimes needed for private remote queues (where the `.exists` would throw an Exception).
+[Boolean](Data-types) Default: True

 _label_ - Label to associate with each message.
 [Layout](Data-types) Default: NLog
 By default no label is associated.